 How do we monitor VPN activity in a grid environment?

 Centralized logging to a SIEM, anomaly detection for unusual login patterns, session duration monitoring, and alerting for cross-border access or unexpected destinations.
-Edge client vpn setup and comprehensive guide for secure remote access, Edge client vpn configuration, best providers 2025

 What are common VPN pitfalls in energy networks?

 Overly broad access, weak authentication, poor certificate management, unmanaged devices, and lack of segmentation can all lead to breaches or operational risk.
+Is hotspot vpn free and how to choose a reliable VPN for hotspot protection in 2026

 Can zero-trust be used in OT VPN deployments?